 Cold Hardy Annual Herbs for Southern California

 It’s January, and the “cool season” isn’t over yet here in Southern California.
-There are many herbs that prefer to be grown October-March in climates that stay mild through the Winter, so I thought I’d share some of the herbs that have been growing in my Winter garden right now and can still be planted out in the garden for Spring.
+There are many herbs that prefer to be grown October-March in climates that stay mild through the Winter, so I thought I’d share some of the herbs are growing in my Winter garden right now and can still be planted out in the garden for Spring.
 These are called “cold hardy herbs” and there are many that are delicious!

 Related article: Fall & Winter Gardening Guide for Southern California

-Annual Versus Perennial
+Annual Versus Perennial Herbs

-I discuss the basics of these two categories in my Basic Herb Growing Guide (available to all subscribers) but annual herbs are herbs that we plant each season and typically die at the end of the season.
+I discuss the basics of these two categories in my Basic Herb Growing Guide (available to all subscribers), but annual herbs are herbs that we plant each season and typically die at the end of the season.
 Perennial herbs can live for years in the garden, although they typically have a “dormant” season.
 While I won’t be discussing perennials in this article, I think perennial herbs should be a part of every garden, and you can even see a list of some perennial herbs that I recommend you buy from a nursery instead of starting from seed in 5 Herbs NOT to Start From Seed.

 After my first year gardening, I learned about a category of plants called “hardy annuals.”
 These are technically annual plants, but they have the unique ability to survive cold, chilly, frosty nights.
 The benefit of planting cold hardy annual herbs in Fall in mild gardening zones is that you get a “head start” on these plants for an earlier and more bountiful harvest in Spring.
 The increased time in the ground allow their roots to develop and create stronger plants.